fomy/destor/README.md

     >
     > e) Accelerating Restore and Garbage Collection in Deduplication-based Backup Systems via Exploiting Historical Information, @USENIX ATC'14.

+3. The restore cache
+    > a) A Study of Replacement Algorithms for a Virtual-Storage Computer, @IBM Systems Journal'1966.
+    >
+    > b) Improving Restore Speed for Backup Systems that Use Inline Chunk-Based Deduplication, @FAST'13.
+    >
+    > c) Accelerating Restore and Garbage Collection in Deduplication-based Backup Systems via Exploiting Historical Information, @USENIX ATC'14.

-3. Garbage collection (available in first release (Mouse), but to be continue in new version):
+4. Garbage collection (available in first release (Mouse), but to be continue in new version):
     > a) Building a High-Performance Deduplication System, @USENIX ATC'11.
     >
     > b) Cumulus: Filesystem Backup to the Cloud, @FAST'09.